GabeScott/standard-works-vault/General Conference/1981 October - “Give with Wisdom That They May Receive with Dignity”.md

 An old Serbian proverb says, “Kindness is the only service that power cannot command and money cannot buy.”
 The best way to show our love in caring and feeding is to take time to prove it with kindness hour by hour and day by day.
 True love is as eternal as life itself.

 During the last few days while President Kimball has been recovering from his recent surgery, I have heard many of you express your love and gratitude for him.
 Many are looking for ways to show sincere gratitude to him for his service and selfless love.
 From a priceless, intimate association with President Kimball, I think I can give you some guidelines.
 Learn to love, unconditionally, all of God’s children, regardless of race, creed, or color, and try to serve as he serves.
 This principle is the foundation of Welfare Services.
-Each of us could do well to remember Doctrine and Covenants 50:26: “He that is ordained of God and sent forth, the same is appointed to be the greatest, notwithstanding he is the least and the servant of all.”
+Each of us could do well to remember [[D&C 50.26|Doctrine and Covenants 50:26]]: “He that is ordained of God and sent forth, the same is appointed to be the greatest, notwithstanding he is the least and the servant of all.”

 The Lord cares enough about us to give us direction for serving and the opportunity for developing self-reliance.
 His principles are consistent and never changing.
 Practices may be altered as situations warrant, but the Lord’s principles are ever stable.
 The success of welfare services depends on obedience to the basic gospel laws upon which it is built.
 There is room for innovation and use of free agency when we look for wise ways to serve as long as we stay within the framework of the gospel.

 May I, in conclusion, suggest some basic goals as we participate in welfare services:

-Build self-respect by building self-reliance.
+1. Build self-respect by building self-reliance.

-Give help and service in the Lord’s own way, which is a balance of agency and accountability.
+2. Give help and service in the Lord’s own way, which is a balance of agency and accountability.

-Realize the proper sequence of sources of help is (1) the individual, (2) the family, and (3) the Church.
+3. Realize the proper sequence of sources of help is (1) the individual, (2) the family, and (3) the Church.

-Be aware that to feed His sheep, one must know who and where they are.
+4. Be aware that to feed His sheep, one must know who and where they are.

-Proper assisting requires love, empathy, and the restoration of dignity.
+5. Proper assisting requires love, empathy, and the restoration of dignity.

-Finally, welfare services requires planning, obedience to basic gospel principles, and above all the willingness to serve as our prophet serves, with unconditional love.
+6. Finally, welfare services requires planning, obedience to basic gospel principles, and above all the willingness to serve as our prophet serves, with unconditional love.

 May God help us to give of ourselves with wisdom that they may receive with dignity.
 Truly, “God makes no junk.”
 We are His children.
 He loves us and wants us to love ourselves, our families, and our neighbors in a meaningful way.
 I am pleased with this great arm of the Church.
 It is an inspired way of life.
 It is the implementation of eternal principles for the welfare and benefit of all mankind.
 It is welfare services.
 To this I leave my witness, testimony, and love in the name of Jesus Christ, amen.